yac/clismoke/README.md

 `clismoke` is a python module providing tests with required functionality.

 Tests live in a `tests` directory and can be run by simply executing them.
-`run_tests.sh` is just a crude script to execute all tests.
+`run_tests.sh` is a crude script to execute all tests.

+To select specific tests to run, supply them as arguments, optionally without `test_` prefix.
+For example

+    ./tests/nova.py boot

+will run `test_boot()` test from `nova.py` test module.